 The BASE-T wiring is more popular thanks to its simple design and speed support flexibility.
 Some routers and switches have an RJ45/SFP+ combo, which includes two physical ports of each type, but you can use one at a time.

-However, within the switch itself, connected devices can talk to each other without engaging the uplink bandwidth.
-Specifically, those five devices connected to the switch mentioned above can all talk to one another at full 1Gbps each.
+However, within the switch itself, connected devices can communicate without using uplink bandwidth.
+Specifically, the five devices connected to the switch mentioned above can all communicate with one another at full gigabit (1000Mbps).

 That’s the beauty of a switch in terms of general bandwidth, and there’s more a switch can do.